Skip to content

 Small Estate Threshold

 Estates valued under $35,000 may qualify for simplified probate or a small estate affidavit.
 Estates under $35,000 may use release from administration; estates under $100,000 may use summary administration if surviving spouse is sole heir.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court